nikolaosJP/Projects/README.md

 [Textbook Solutions](https://github.com/nikolaosJP/Projects/tree/main/Textbook-Exercises): Worked solutions from "Applied Predictive Modeling" and "Introduction to Statistical Learning."
 Because the best way to learn is by doing (and then documenting it).

 **Note:** All projects are here for educational and research purposes.
 Feel free to explore, fork, and improve!
 Found a bug?
 That's a feature in disguise.
-Just kidding—submit an issue.
+Just kidding, submit an issue!